Ravager11220/Ravager11220/README.md

 # Hi, I'm Ravager

-I am a Computer Science undergraduate.
+I am a CSE undergrad.
 I like to build,break and build again.
 I also practice OPSEC like a lifestyle.
 Im *OBSESSED* with delving into the deepest layer of everything.
+#

 ## Current Focus Areas